SukkoPera/16up/README.md

 ## Caveats
 If you perform the C16/116 modification, plug 16UP in the Expansion Port and want to use the Datassette, you will notice that the computer will no longer detect when you press Play upon the *Press Play on tape* prompt.
 This is absolutely normal and is actually a sign that the modification works as intended.
 If you really want to use the Datassette you can either remove the board from the Expansion Port or make a Y cable with one female and two male MiniDIN-7 connectors: the Datassette will plug into the female connector, while one of the two male ones will plug into the C16/116 and the other one into the MiniDIN-7 connector on the 16up board.

-Hint: if you want to save wire and effort, it is enough to bring the *Sense* signal - [Pin 6](doc/tapeport.png) - to the connector that plugs into 16UP.
+Hint: if you want to save wire and effort, it is enough to bring the *Sense* signal ([Pin 6](doc/tapeport.png)) to the connector that plugs into 16UP.

 Another hint: if you use [one of these](https://github.com/SukkoPera/OpenC64TapePortBreakOut) instead of the female connector, you can make an adapter for the C64 (1530) Datassette ;).

 Another thing to be aware of is that, since all the serial signals are handled on-board, they are not brought out to the edge connector.
 This shouldn't be a problem, as there aren't many peripherals using signals from both the parallel and serial ports at the same time.
 The only one I know are some old Centronics/Printer/PC Parallel Port cables, which need 8 data bits and at least /STROBE and BUSY signals, which are typically tied to /DCD and /RTS: these won't work with this adapter.
 There was a similar alternative cable designed by Solder/Synergy which only used the parallel port, which will work.
 Unfortunately I don't know exactly how it was and thus I cannot publish any schematics, but I will investigate.
 Apart from that, the bottom line is that any odd peripheral that uses any signals besides P1-P8, /ATTN and /RESET just won't work.
 Please let me know if you happen to stumble into such a thing, as an alternative adapter could be designed.